US warns on flare-up in Ukraine 'crisis'

 "That's completely wrong.
 It is a crisis.
 This has been the most violent year, 2017, and, frankly, last night was one of the most violent nights, certainly since February, and possibly this year," he said.

-He later added on Twitter that the "decision for peace lies with Russia".
+He added on Twitter that the "decision for peace lies with Russia".

-"Peace in eastern Ukraine can come if Russia pulls out it's forces and stops support for it's proxies," he said.
+"Peace in eastern Ukraine can come if Russia pulls out its forces and stops support for its proxies," Volker said.

-EU leaders, last week, also extended the life of economic sanctions on Russia in its recognition of the Kremlin's role in stoking the conflict.
+EU leaders, last week, extended the life of economic sanctions on Russia in their recognition of the Kremlin's role in the conflict.

-The US and Canada have spoken of shipping defensive weapons to Ukraine if the situation persisted.
+The US and Canada have also spoken of shipping defensive weapons to Ukraine if the situation persisted.

-But Pyotr Ilyichev, Russia's deputy UN ambassador, told the Tass news agency that they were already doing it in secret.
+But Pyotr Ilyichev, Russia's deputy UN ambassador, told Tass, a state news agency, that they were already doing it in secret.

 He said the US was "already supplying weapons to Kiev, gaining a consent of both the State Department and the Pentagon behind the scenes, although officially the US declares that there is no final decision on this matter."